 Skip to main content

-REU Undergraduate Research Projects Astrophysics
+REU Undergraduate Research Projects Astrophysics and Plasma Physics

 (Supervisor: Dr. Christopher Fowler)

 Our Sun emits a stream of charged particles radially outward into our solar system.
-This flow, known as the solar wind (or more generically as a stellar wind), is usually (but not always) deflected around planets and other bodies it encounters, much like water in a stream is deflected around a rock.
-Space is however tenuous and so physical collisions are extremely rare; electromagnetic forces (“space plasma physics”) thus play pivotal roles in the evolution of the solar wind and its deflection about solar system bodies.
+This flow, known as the solar wind (or more generally as a stellar wind), is usually (but not always) deflected around planets and other bodies it encounters, much like water in a stream is deflected around a rock.
+Space is however tenuous and so physical collisions are extremely rare: electromagnetic forces (“space plasma physics”) thus play pivotal roles in the evolution of the solar wind and its deflection about solar system bodies.

 Figure 6 - Hybrid computer simulation of Venus and its interaction with the solar wind, demonstrating electromagnetic wave behavior at the interface between the solar wind and ionosphere.